 School faculty and staff work individually with students to help them build their capacity to secure an internship appropriate to their program of study and their career needs and goals.
 The school promotes and welcomes partnerships with government, community and private sector organizations seeking to provide internship opportunities to MPP students.

 Upon completion of the internship, each student submits a written research report to their faculty supervisor providing an original analysis of the policy and/or organizational issues dealt with during the internship.
 These reports, which may be in the form of case studies, will be evaluated by the faculty supervisor on a credit/no credit basis, and may be made available to first year students, teaching faculty, hiring organizations and other practitioners for review.

 Most students have degrees in social sciences, with a smaller number having undergraduate majors in humanities, biological or physical sciences, mathematics or engineering.
 Some students already have advanced degrees.
 The MPP program does not require prior quantitative training; however prior course work in introductory statistics or first-year calculus, and introductory economics, is strongly recommended.

-Please note that prior to starting the first year of the MPP, the Munk School offers an in-depth, in-class Math & Statistics Boot Camp.
-Details regarding the boot camp are available to incoming students in the summer before their first year.
-While participation is voluntary, students are encouraged to attend.
+Please note that prior to starting the first year of the MPP, the Munk School offers an in-depth, in-class Math & Statistics Prep course.
+Details regarding the prep course are available to incoming students in the summer before their first year.
+While participation is voluntary, students are required to write the prep course diagnostic.